 Freelancers (that is, work from home freelancers) are a bit harder to gauge since it depends a great deal on the writer’s willingness to network, drum up business and hustle for work.
 That said, unless they’re taking low-paying work to build up their portfolios, they’re making hourly equivalents of contractors.

 Overall, the amount you make comes down to 1) how good you are at what you do, 2) how pleasant you are to work with, 3) whether you live in or near a relatively busy city, and 4) how much you’re willing to hustle to find a job or to find clients.
-If you put in the effort to get trained, meet people and then get work, you will do well.
+If you’re willing to get trained, meet people and then get work, you will do well.
 (If you’re not willing to hustle, good luck finding success in any career though, right?)

 Because it can vary so much from city to city, I can’t really give you a good ballpark for how much you’ll make for a salary—but I can give you a tool to figure it out for yourself.